 When cable is disconnected the system does not show any alarm or gives an indication in red.

 When this happens, in the interface this valve shows open and then closes (5s) and this is repeated every 30s, but clearly the valve is not opened since the cable is disconnected.
+Adrien will try to find the explanation.

 FV558 (see Figure 1): when cable is disconnected the system does not show any alarm or gives an indication in red, not even when the status is changed (forced open, close or in remote).
+Adrian will fix it – the input switches.
+The end switches are connected:

+STOP VALV OFF I7.1

+STOP VALV ON I7.2

 Sequence 1: In the grafcet it states CV550 and CV552 to be opened during pumping: wrong.
 Change this valve to be closed (there is a FT right after).
 Are all the grafcets according to the system as it is after all the changes?
+Adrien will update the grafcet

 Sequence 12A: EV400 does not automatically open, have to do it manually.
 Maybe is not needed?
+Keep it unchanged

 Sequence 12B (HNOSS warmup): should not be necessary to switch off sequence 3A (ICB warmup).
+Adrien will remake it

 Sequence 13 (HNOSS isolated)

 Re-check this sequence completely, since it doesn’t isolate the system.
 The valves remain as they were prior to selecting this sequence.
+Adrien: change the the text of the checkbox.
+When the checkbox are selected the valves involved in the sequence will open when the pressure is higher then the defined limits.
+The Grafcet is wrong (the PLC program is done according to the wrong grafcet).
+The grafcet should be corrected and the sequence should work according to the new grafcet.

 CV551 should be kept closed.

 Change text from PT100 and PT101 to MKS2 and MKS3.
+Add a text MKS2/MKS3 accordingly and keep the existing labels.
+Use a tooltip or add a new label.

 PT300, PT301 and PT302 should not affect CV550, CV551 and CV552.